cdl-geneseo/geneseo-dictionary/C/Chow.md

 # Chow

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Chow

 Created by  Unknown User (tjc13), last modified by  Unknown User (jmb53) on Nov 20, 2012

 VB: To eat quickly; &quot;I was running late so I had to chow my lunch.&quot; See also ''ciao''.
 F92 chow (VB) - no change Source: Dictionary of Geneseo English, Fall 1998 Simmington Chow (VB): to quickly eat a lot.
 Definition of approximately 72% of those surveyed.
 (F06) Chow (NN): food.
 Definition of approximately 14% of those surveyed.
 (F06) Unknown by approximately 14% of those surveyed.
 J.Boselli, 2012: Though 47% of those surveyed could identify the term, the recent introduction of &quot;Chow Hound&quot; in the Geneseo lexicon has led to a new sense of the word, referring to either the Chow Hound truck itself or the food it produces.